 Legal uncertainty applies in Maryland.
 Some operators may still accept players there, but access can change quickly as operator terms or enforcement posture shifts.
 Use the source-backed state notes before registering or redeeming prizes.

-Each casino offers different games.
+Each casino offers a different mix of games.
 Expect slots, table games, and specialty titles.
-Libraries range from 200 to over 1,000 games.
-Top providers include Pragmatic Play, NetEnt, and Evoplay.
-Some platforms have exclusive games made just for sweepstakes players.
+Lineups run from 200 to over 1,000 games.
+Top studios include Pragmatic Play, NetEnt, and Evoplay.
+Some sites also build their own games just for sweepstakes players.

 Sweepstakes casinos use two currencies.
 Gold Coins are for entertainment.
 You get them free at signup, through daily logins, and from giveaways.
 Gold Coins have no cash value.
 You cannot redeem them for money.
 They are just for fun.